Medical Toxicology Foundation Research Award:

 The MTF will support outstanding research and other initiatives that have the potential to reduce the misuse and abuse of prescription drugs, particularly among young people.
 A major goal is to support the development and/or analysis of innovative prevention, treatment, and/or harm reduction strategies.

-Check back soon for 2016 submission guidelines and instructions.
+Check back Fall 2018 for submission guidelines.

 2015 MTF Prescription Drug Abuse Prevention Award